paulmhrdka/laravel-user-service/README.md

 # Basic Laravel Rest API

-This is an example of a REST API using auth tokens with Laravel Sanctum
+This is an example of a REST API using auth tokens with Laravel Sanctum - enhancement from this [Repository](https://github.com/bradtraversy/laravel-sanctum-api)

 ## How to Run
 - Change the *.env.example* to *.env* and add your database info